Awannaphasch2016/AnakBlog/_posts/2021-04-10-BestPractices\Workflow\DataScience\organize data science project with machine learning pipeline.md

     2. load data
     3. set up git
     4. set up dvc
+        * use dvc for the following reason
+            * always use dvc to do data version control
+            * use `dvc run` and commit to git with with comment that describe what is this experiment snapshot is about. (why is it so important that you want to take a snap shot of it)
+                * so far, I don't see the need of creating new branch because all attemp were 'experiment' there is no 'main experiment' (main level) and 'side experiment.'(dev branch) All of them are experiments, we just have to focus on emphasizing experiments that are important.
+                * the only reason to have a new branch is when there is a new experiment direction
+                    * such as
+                        * trying model on the different 'dataset'.
     5. set up configuration file with yaml.
         * this decouple paramters from code.
         * benefit